 If you’re looking for a more conventional tent, the MSR Elixir 2 is a great value option that is quick to assemble.
 The Elixir is a great addition to your Great Walks packing list whether it’s your first backpacking trip or just your next.

 If you are going to be camping on the Great Walks, another item you will need in addition to a tent is a good quality sleeping pad.
-Thermarest are my go to choice when it comes to sleeping pads as they specialise in this area.
-The Thermarest Neo Air pads are great as they are extremely light weight and pack down to a very small size.
+Thermarest is my go-to choice when it comes to sleeping pads as they specialize in this area.
+The Thermarest Neo Air pads are great as they are extremely lightweight and pack down to a very small size.

 Therm-A-Rest NeoAir XLite Sleeping Pad